softwaremill/sttp/docs/openapi.md

-# OpenApi
+# OpenAPI

-Sttp request definitions can be automatically generated from openapi description using sttp-openapi generator.
+sttp-client [request definitions](../requests/basics.md) can be automatically generated from [openapi](https://swagger.io/specification/) `.yaml` specifications using the `scala-sttp` code generator, included in the [openapi-generator](https://github.com/OpenAPITools/openapi-generator) project.

-For sttp-openapi generator's configuration options refer to: https://openapi-generator.tech/docs/generators/scala-sttp
+For `scala-sttp`'s generator's configuration options refer to: [https://openapi-generator.tech/docs/generators/scala-sttp](https://openapi-generator.tech/docs/generators/scala-sttp).

 ## Standalone setup

-This is the simplest setup which relay on calling openapi-generator manually and generating complete sbt project from it.
+This is the simplest setup which relies on calling openapi-generator manually and generating a complete sbt project from it.

 First, you will need to install/download openapi-generator.
-Follow openapi's [official documentation](https://github.com/OpenAPITools/openapi-generator#1---installation) on how to do this.
+Follow openapi-generator's [official documentation](https://github.com/OpenAPITools/openapi-generator#1---installation) on how to do this.

-Keep in mind that scala-sttp generator is available only since v5.0.0-beta.
+Keep in mind that the `scala-sttp` generator is available only since v5.0.0-beta.

 Next, call the generator with the following options:

 ```bash
 openapi-generator-cli generate \
   -i petstore.yaml \